Charlesqu76/playJSON/README.md

 ### Play JSON

-> v-json is a powerful tool for visualizing JSON data as interactive graphs, allowing users to explore and manipulate complex data structures visually.
+> Play JSON is a powerful tool for visualizing JSON data as interactive graphs, allowing users to explore and manipulate complex data structures visually.

 **The system uses a custom graph visualization engine built on SVG.js that provides:**